-- Blessed Attacks with this weapon ignore bonuses from spells, including animi, that add to a model's ARM or DEF. - ⊙ Buckler This weapon has an integral buckler that gives the model a cumulative +1 ARM bonus; for example, a model with two of them gains a bonus of +2 ARM.
-A model does not gain this bonus while the weapon system with the buckler is crippled or when resolving damage that originates in its back arc. - © Chain Weapon Attacks with this weapon ignore the Buckler and Shield weapon qualities and Shield Wall. - Solution Continuous Effect: Corrosion A model hit by this attack suffers the Corrosion continuous effect (p.
-61). - © Continuous Effect: Fire A model hit by this attack suffers the Fire continuous effect (p.
-61). - Tritical Corrosion On a critical hit (p.
-39), the model hit by this attack suffers the Corrosion continuous effect (p.
-61). - & Critical Disruption - On a critical hit on a warjack, the warjack suffers Disruption.
-A warjack suffering Disruption loses its focus points and cannot channel spells or gain focus by any means, including by being allocated focus, for one round. - © Critical Fire On a critical hit (p.
-39), the model hit by this attack suffers the Fire continuous effect (p.
-61). - Damage Type: Cold - This weapon causes cold damage (p.
-55). - △ Damage Type: Corrosion This weapon causes corrosion damage (p.
-55). - ?
-Damage Type: Electricity This weapon causes electrical damage (p.
-55). - Output Damage Type: Fire This weapon causes fire damage (p.
-55). - Damage Type: Magical - This weapon causes magical damage (p.
-56).
+- Blessed Attacks with this weapon ignore bonuses from spells, including animi, that add to a model's ARM or DEF. - 3 Buckler This weapon has an integral buckler that gives the model a cumulative +1 ARM bonus; for example, a model with two of them gains a bonus of +2 ARM.
+A model does not gain this bonus when resolving damage that originates in its back arc. - © Chain Weapon Attacks with this weapon ignore the Buckler and Shield weapon qualities and Shield Wall. - Continuous Effect: Corrosion A model hit by this attack suffers the Corrosion continuous effect (p.
+60). - Ontinuous Effect: Fire A model hit by this attack suffers the Fire continuous effect (p.
+60). - ♣ Critical Corrosion On a critical hit, the model hit by this attack suffers the Corrosion continuous effect (p.
+60). - & Critical Disruption - On a critical hit on a warjack, the warjack suffers Disruption.
+A warjack suffering Disruption loses its focus points and cannot channel spells or gain focus by any means, including by being allocated focus, for one round. - Q Critical Fire On a critical hit, the model hit by this attack suffers the Fire continuous effect (p.
+60). - S Damage Type: Cold This weapon causes cold damage (p.
+56). - △ Damage Type: Corrosion - This weapon causes corrosion damage (p.
+56). - P Damage Type: Electricity This weapon causes electrical damage (p.
+56). - Damage Type: Fire - This weapon causes fire damage (p.
+56). - ♦ Damage Type: Magical - This weapon causes magical damage (p.
+57).

 - Disruption A warjack hit by this attack loses its focus points and cannot channel spells or gain focus by any means, including by being allocated focus, for one round. - 2 Open Fist - This weapon is an Open Fist.
-A warjack can use a weapon with an Open Fist to make some power attacks (p.
-42). - 2 Shield - This weapon is a shield that gives the model a cumulative +2 ARM bonus; for example, a model with two of them gains a bonus of +4 ARM.
-A model does not gain this bonus while the weapon system with the shield is crippled or when resolving damage that originates in its back arc (p.
-19). - Weapon Master - When attacking with this weapon, add an additional die to its damage rolls.
+A warbeast can use a weapon with an Open Fist to make some power attacks (p.
+44). - Shield This weapon is a shield that gives the model a cumulative +2 ARM bonus; for example, a model with two of them gains a bonus of +4 ARM.
+A model does not gain this bonus when resolving damage that originates in its back arc (p.
+42). - (P) Weapon Master When attacking with this weapon, add an additional die to its damage rolls.

-Damage Capacity, Damage Grids & Life Spirals
+Damage Capacity & Life Spirals

 A model's damage capacity determines how many damage points it can suffer.
 Most troopers do not have a damage capacity.
 The entry for a model with damage capacity gives the total amount of damage it can suffer.
 Its stat card provides a row of damage boxes for tracking the damage it receives.
-The damage boxes for some models, such as warjacks, are arranged in a damage grid.
 On warbeasts, damage boxes are represented as circles and are arranged in a life spiral.